department-of-veterans-affairs/va.gov-team/products/accredited-representative-facing/product-info/product-outline.md

 ### Key Performance Indicators (KPIs)
+ - Increased use of digital acceptance of forms
+ - Positive customer feedback
-Increased use of digital acceptance of forms positive customer feedback decrease in time between when a VSO accepts a 2122 and when the rep can access a Veteran's records
+ - Decrease in time between when a VSO accepts a 2122 and when the rep can access a Veteran's records

 ### Objectives and Key Results (OKRs)

-- Objective:
 - The majority of representatives report an easy experience with the process of using the site
 - The time between acceptance of representation and access to the Veteran's record is shortened